 Websites (nothing should be italicized):

-According to the 7th edition of the APA, it requires to include all authors up to and including 20.
+According to the APA 7th edition, it requires to include all authors up to and including 20.
 For 21 or more authors, the first 19 authors should be listed and then the last author.
-In APA 6th edition, all authors should be listed for 2–7 authors, and the first 6 authors should be listed for 8 or more authors then the last author.
+In APA 6th edition, all authors should be listed for 2–7 authors, and the first 6 authors should be listed for 8 or more authors, then the last author.

 However, the APA 7the edition requires adding the name of the publisher only; therefore, no publisher’s location is required.

-At Best Edit & Proof, our English editing and proofreading services polish and perfect your paper through our two-round editing system.
+At Best Edit & Proof, our expert editors and proofreaders polish and perfect your paper through our two-round editing system.
 Our doctorally qualified editors are native speakers of English and will check your paper for grammar, sentence structure, the overall structure, impactful communication and improve the academic quality of your paper, the content, the overall structure, the quality of findings and analysis, simplicity, and referencing.

 They will help you to get your manuscript ready for successful submission to the best international peer-reviewed journals and significantly improve the chances of your research manuscript getting accepted for publication.

 If you need Best Edit & Proof expert proofreaders and editors to format your academic manuscripts or to give you the fundamental rules for formatting your academic manuscripts as described in your guidelines, such as MLA and APA styles, then contact us.
 At Best Edit & Proof, our proofreaders and editors edit all types of academic manuscripts.